“Christ died for men precisely because men are not worth dying for; to make them worth it.”

 we will be serving up some doodles very soon!

 Blog & site of children's book author Tara Lazar

 Because someone was going to have to set a bad example.

 On wordpress there are Blog's and then there are Blog's

 The world is hurting; laugh more.

-My view of life from the cheap seats -Art Chartier
+My view of life on the walk Home - Art Chartier

 Life, Humor, And Zombies

 Here there be quixotic musings and rants abound...